 Concrete is cast between those spacing to make those ribs.

-The system was designed to reduce the load of full-concrete slab.
+The system was designed to reduce the load of concrete slab.

-The voids between all the domes reduces the dead load, as this width results in a portion of the slab being less than the flat slab.
+The voids between all the domes reduce the dead load, as this width results in a portion of the slab being less than the flat slab.

 Waffle Slab Construction Procedure:

-In the case of precast waffle slabs, the slab panels are inserted somewhere and they are joined with proper reinforcement and the concrete is filled.
+- In precast waffle slabs, the slab panels are inserted, joined with proper reinforcement, and the concrete is filled.

-The third case, the prefabricated waffle slabs are more expensive than the other two methods.
+- The prefabricated waffle slabs are more expensive than the other two methods.